arsium/EagleMonitorRAT/README.md

-# Eagle Monitor RAT Reborn
+# Eagle Monitor RAT Reborn | Open Source Remote Access Tool

 Fast, lightweight & easily customizable remote access tool written in C# coded from scratch.
 Consider this as an upgrade of HorusEyesRat which was written in Visual Basic .NET.